Chart Color Schemes

 Plantagenet has a typical household mix, with a lower-than-average median household size

-Family households constitute 70.1% of all households, including 24.7% couples with children, 36.1% couples without children, and 8.4% single parent families.
-Non-family households account for the remaining 29.9%, with lone person households at 27.5% and group households comprising 2.4%.
-The median household size is 2.3 people, which is smaller than the Rest of WA average of 2.4.
+Family households account for 70.1% of all households, including 24.7% couples with children, 36.1% couples without children, and 8.4% single parent families.
+Non-family households comprise the remaining 29.9%, with lone person households at 27.5% and group households at 2.4%.
+The median household size is 2.3 people, smaller than the Rest of WA average of 2.4.

 Frequently Asked Questions - Households